Stuycs-K/final-project-10-haratsch-william-tom-logan/README.md

 ## Overview
 Project layout:
     - Two aspects
-        - (1) Image Steganography using a noise map
+        - (1) Image Steganography using a noise map for encrpytion and complexity tests to figure out where to store data

-        - (2) Image Steganography using fractals such as the Mandelbrot Set Option 1:
-        - Easier and simpler to implement.
-More freedom.
-        - Modify each pixel by a random number in the range of [0, 1] (may modify range later).
-        - A random seed will determine how each pixel is modified.
-This random seed will serve as the key.
+        - Modify data using noise map to further encrypt the data
+        - Check bitplane one and create changes to bits based on calculated complexity
-        - First, use the least significant bit method to encode the data into the noise map.
-Then, encode the filled noise map into the image (?).
+        - First, use the least significant bit method to encode the data into the lowest bitplane.
+Then, combine the bit planes and get a new image.
-    Option 2:
-        - Essentially a more complicated version of Option 1.
-Uses a fractal as a noise map, and is used as a key for the encrypted data.
-        - Steps: The fractal image is converted to a binary array, and the least significant bit method is used to encode the data into the fractal binary array.
-Then the filled fractal is embedded into the original image.
-        - The challenging part of this is embedding the filled fractal into the original image, as it requires complicated algorithms.

 ## Instructions